deiberts86/Grafana-Loki/minio-operator-readme.md

 OR

-* Clone from repo1 if needed:
+* Clone from repo1 if needed if in a DoD space:

   - **[Repo1-Minio-Operator](https://repo1.dso.mil/big-bang/product/packages/minio-operator.git)**
 - Benefit of this includes ISTIO related chart values.